-Species info credited to Verridith/Blazeh, Darkeh, and Skyeh.
+Species info credited to Verridith, Fyfergrund, Darkeh, and Skye Hajime.

 Appearance Mythkin are athletic and graceful in appearance, whether male or female, with lithe builds and lean musculature.
 Created as adults, mythkin do not physically age, and there exist no elders or children of the species.
 Their hair and eye colors trend more towards metallic shades, and hold a unique, glossy quality to them; the most common colors are silvery hues, but other colors have been reported.
 Eye color and hair color are almost always the same, and very rarely different.
 Longer hair is generally considered a sign of knowledge and age, as mythkin hair begins to grow after creation; the usual rate of growth is one inch per decade.